rewtnull/gentoo-sources-compilation-helper/README.md

 	  /usr/src/linux
 	- Checks if a .config file exists, if not, you will either get an option to deflate it from /proc/config.gz, or manually setup new kernel .config
-	- Compiles kernel and (optionally) modules, and inintramfs depending on your makearg settings
+	- Compiles kernel and (optionally) modules, depending on your makearg settings
+	- Optionally generates initramfs to /boot with the --initramfs option
 	- Adds kernel to grub by running grub-mkconfig
 	- Automatically unmounts /boot, if mounted, after installation
 	- Makes a copy of /usr/src/linux/.config to /boot/config-<version>